sallyi/ga_assignments/quiz2.md

     Below the slope - Naive Bayes, want to use it for text stuff

     3. What's one question you still have about machine learning?
+    I have a lot of questions about the measurements used to evaluate machine learning but not sure where to begin.